NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-What is the best basic way to begin gluten-free lifestyle?
+What is the best basic way to begin a gluten-free lifestyle?
 I think that the best way to begin is to clean out your kitchen and pantry of things you can no longer eat.
 Removing the temptations will make this lifestyle shift easier for you.
-Next you can focus on fresh, whole foods such as produce, grains and fish.
+Next, you can focus on fresh, whole foods such as produce, grains and fish.
 Become a label reader and familiarize yourself with the hiding places of gluten.
 There are some great supportive gluten-free living blogs online, gluten-free smartphone apps that will tell you what you can buy in the grocery store, and excellent cookbooks too.
 There is a lot out there to support you on your path!

 Some people go gluten-free to control their weight.
 Is there any risk in that?
-A gluten-free diet is not a good way to approach weight loss, if that is the goal.
-Some people who are gluten-free do lose weight, but usually because they are consuming fewer calories overall when they eliminate baked goods, bread, etc.
+A gluten-free diet is not a good way to approach weight loss if that is the goal.
+Some people who are gluten-free do lose weight, but usually, because they are consuming fewer calories overall when they eliminate baked goods, bread, etc.

 The gluten-free diet can lead to weight gain if one is consuming enough gluten-free food, or processed foods high in fat and sugar.
 I would not recommend a gluten-free diet for those looking to lose weight.
-A balanced diet high in fresh, whole foods and low in processed food, as well as an active lifestyle would be a more effective method.
+A balanced diet high in fresh, whole foods and low in processed food, as well as an active lifestyle, would be a more effective method.